xjia77/COVID-19-Live-Tracker-Microservice-App/README.md

 # COVID-19 Live Tracker Microservice App

-This project is to develop and deploy applications based on Spring Boot, React and MongoDB microservices in a Docker and Kubernetes environment.
+This project is to develop and deploy applications based on Spring Boot, ReactJS and MongoDB microservices in a Docker and Kubernetes environment.

 <!-- PROJECT SHIELDS -->
 [![Stargazers][stars-shield]][stars-url]